jing2003/jing2003.github.io/essays/ask-smart-questions.md

 <img width="200px" class="rounded float-start pe-4" src="../img/question.png">

-*You can gain more knowledges by asking smart questions*
+*You can gain more knowledges by asking smart questions!*

 ## Be smart, ask questions in a smart way